Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

         | 45 | 30 | - | - |
         | 99 | 90 | 30 | End |
         | 72 | 300 | - | - |
 4. **lid_temperature** (_float_): Value that will determine the value of the lid temperature during all the temperature profile.

    For example:

        100
 5. **final_lid_state** (_boolean_): Value that determines if the lid of the module will be open (True) or closed (False) at the end of the temperature profile.

-For example
+   For example:

        True
-6. **final_block_state**(_NaN|float_): Value that determines if the block temperature is set in a determined temperature after the performance of the temperature profile.
+6. **final_block_state** (_NaN|float_): Value that determines if the block temperature is set in a determined temperature after the performance of the temperature profile.
 If the value is NaN, the temperature block of the module will be deactivated.
 If this variable contains a number, the temperature block will be set as that value at the end of the profile.

-   For example
+   For example:

 	   25
 7. **volume_sample** (_float_): volume of the well that contains more liquid.

-   For example
+   For example:

   	   20
-8. **protocol**(_opentrons.protocol_api.protocol_context.ProtocolContext_)
+8. **protocol** (_opentrons.protocol_api.protocol_context.ProtocolContext_)

 ### Output

 * Performance of a temperature profile